OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

-# Supplementary material (SEMANTiCS 2024 poster paper) for experiments
+# Supplementary material (SEMANTiCS 2024 poster paper) for preliminary experiments

 **NOTE**: Contrary to the submission poster paper, ontology variables (O1, O2) are swapped here.
 Otherwise, the example is the same.